Code-Institute-Submissions/Gmanprodev-Renovate-it/README.md

 ### Goals

-#### SerenAppy goals
+#### Renovate.it goals

-The goal of this web app is to allow public funded health & well being initiatives and bodies to access an easy to use mediataion tool for people from all walks of life.
+The goal of this web app is to give the general public a platform to share their advice with others and also gain insights into other peoples experiences before embarking on their own renovation project.

 **Target audience is:**

+* People who are considering starting a renovation project.
-* People who are passionate about mental and physical wellbeing.
+* People who are currently engaged in a renovation project.
-* Publically funded organisations who promote mental and physical health.
-* People who are struggling with any kind of anxiety.
+* People who have any renovation advice or experiences to share.
-* Participants of yoga and general mindfulness excerise classes.
 * Any age group.

 #### Business goals

-* To have as many of the attendees of the Health and Well-being centre, as possible, take up usage of the web app.
 * Interactive web-app.
 * Fully functional web app.
 * Intuitive design.
 * Easy to navigate.
+* To have as many registered users as possible.
+* Daily increases in user numbers.
+* Daily increases in tips being added.

 #### Customer goals

-* Meditation
+* Easy to navigate.
+* Easy to search for specific keywords.
+* To easily locate information.
-* Reducing stress and anxiety.
+* Easy to add and edit information.
-* Helpful tool during exercise and mental health classes.

 Both business and customer goals are addressed through user stories.

 ### User Stories

-#### Local Health and Well-being Centre
+#### Renovate.it business

-* As a Well-being centre, I want my web app to display calm natural colours.
+* As a business, I want my web app to display industrial textured colours.
-* As a Well-being centre, I want my web app to display simple to follow instructions.
+* As a business, I want my web app to display simple to follow instructions.
-* As a Well-being centre, I want my web app to be responsive on all devices.
+* As a business, I want my web app to be responsive on all devices.
-* As a Well-being centre, I want a strong focus on mobile usability as most users will be veiwing the web app on mobile devices.
+* As a business, I want a strong focus on mobile usability as most users will be veiwing the web app on mobile devices.
-* As a Well-being centre, I want my web app to be interactive and offer real time feedback.
+* As a business, I want my web app to be interactive and offer real time feedback.
-* As a Well-being centre, I want to be able to receive feedback and messages from users.
-* As a Well-being centre, I want my web app to load quickly.
+* As a business, I want my web app to load quickly.
-* As a Well-being centre, I want my web app to use as little of the users data as possible.
+* As a business, I want my web app to use as little of the users data as possible.
-* As a Well-being centre, I want my web app to allow users to engage with us through different social media routes.
+* As a business, I want my web app to allow users to engage with us through different social media routes.
-* As a Well-being centre, I want my web app to display easy to use audio and timer function controls.
-* As a Well-being centre, I want my web app to display clear high resolution images.
+* As a business, I want my web app to display clear high resolution images.
-* As a Well-being centre, I want my web app to be usable for both left and right handed users.
+* As a business, I want my web app to be usable for both left and right handed users.
-* As a Well-being centre, I want my web app to have a low risk of accidently clicking more than one button at once on smaller screens sizes.
+* As a business, I want my web app to have a low risk of accidently clicking more than one button at once on smaller screens sizes.
+* As a business, I want my web app to have a search function.
+* As a business, I want my web app to have images that are easily recognisable and associated with renovation categories.

 #### The potential customer